Leonie-/interview-task/README.md

 -   If you have time, please check out this repository and install using `npm i`
 -   You can run the server using `npm run serve` and the site will be visible on [http://localhost:8000/](http://localhost:8000/).
 -   Jest tests and Linting can be run using `npm run test`.
+-   Cypress test can be run using `npm run test:e2e`.

 ## During The Interview